kapish-bhati/aes_implementation_python/README.md

 🛠️ How to Run
 Clone the Repository:

-bash
 Copy
-Edit

 git clone https://github.com/kapish-bhati/aes_implementation_python.git

 cd aes_implementation_python

 Run the Program:

-bash
 Copy
-Edit
 python main.py
-Example Output:
-You will see a step-by-step encryption and decryption process for sample data.

 ✅ Requirements
 Python 3.x (tested on Python 3.10+)